 A lot goes into creating a website—from web design, content creation, web development, and regular updates once it’s launched.
 By doing a discovery phase, you will know what needs to be done and whether or not your company is prepared to do it in-house or if you need to work with an agency.

-Beyond that, you can also get a head start on creating content and even a digital marketing strategy once your site is launched.
-For example, if part of your new website includes a blog, you’ll need to have a plan to produce content on a regular basis.
+Beyond that, you can get a head start on creating content and even a digital marketing strategy once your site is launched.
+For example, if part of your new website includes a blog, you’ll need to have the plan to produce content regularly.
 If your staff doesn’t currently have a writer on it, it will give you time to hire one and have them start building out your content.

 6. Get Your Product Launched As Quickly As Possible